sjstanev/ansible_book/Readme.md

 ```
    * *then inventory_hostname would be ubuntu.*

-Output all of the variables associated with the current host with the help of the `hostvars` and `inventory_hostname` variables:
+To output all of the variables associated with the current host with the help of the `hostvars` and `inventory_hostname` variables:

 ```
 - debug: var=hostvars[inventory_hostname]